GCPs and MTPs are used to improve the absolute and relative accuracy of photogrammetric projects while Checkpoints are used for quality assessment:

 AutoGCPs algorithm automatically locates targets in images and detects their centers with pixel-level accuracy.
 It reduces the time needed for tie points marking.

 - Tie points are imported.

-More information about the algorithm and the best practices is available in the Automatic target detection, AutoGCP algorithm article.
+More information about the algorithm and the best practices is available here: Automatic target detection, AutoGCP algorithm.

 The Automatic marking (Auto-mark) algorithm is used to automatically propagate marks on images.
 It is available when: